 - Faster where there is dry and dead plant material.

-- Faster in with fin or small sources of fuel.
+- Faster with small sources of fuel.

 - Faster where the vegetation canopy is intertwined.